minichate/jscs-ember-deprecations/README.md

 - `disallowDefaultLayout` will warn you if you use the `defaultLayout` property inside a Component.
 See http://emberjs.com/deprecations/v2.x/#toc_ember-component-defaultlayout for details.

+- `disallowCurrentState` will warn you if you use the private `currentState` or `_currentState` property inside a Component.
+See http://emberjs.com/deprecations/v2.x/#toc_ember-component-currentstate for details.

 ### Other Ember best practices

 - `disallowPrototypeExtension` will warn you if you are using `.property()`, `.observes()` or `observesBefore()`.
 See http://guides.emberjs.com/v1.10.0/configuring-ember/disabling-prototype-extensions/#toc_functions for details.